pingcap/docs/tiproxy/tiproxy-configuration.md

 #### `conn-buffer-size`

-+ Default value: `0`
++ Default value: `32768`
 + Support hot-reload: yes, but for new connections
 + Range: `[1024, 16777216]`
-+ This configuration item lets you decide the connection buffer size in bytes, e.g. `1024` means 1K buffer.
-The minimum size is `1K`, and the maximum size is `16M`.
++ This configuration item lets you decide the connection buffer size.
+Each connection uses one read buffer and one write buffer.
 It is a tradeoff between memory and performance.
-By default, when it is `0`, TiProxy will use a buffer of default size.
-However, a larger buffer might yield better performance results.
+A larger buffer might yield better performance results but consume more memory.
+When it is `0`, TiProxy uses the default buffer size.

 #### `pd-addrs`

 + Default value: `127.0.0.1:2379`
++ Support hot-reload: no
 + The PD addresses TiProxy connects to.
 TiProxy discovers TiDB instances by fetching the TiDB list from the PD.
 It is set automatically when TiProxy is deployed by TiUP or TiDB Operator.

 #### `proxy-protocol`

 + Default value: ``
-+ Support hot-reload: yes
++ Support hot-reload: yes, but for new connections
-+ Possible values: `v2`
++ Possible values: ``, `v2`
-+ Enable proxy protocol handling on the port.
-You can specify `v2` to handle proxy protocol version 2. `v1` is not supported.
++ Enable the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) on the port.
+By enabling the PROXY protocol, TiProxy can pass the real client IP address to TiDB. `v2` indicates using the PROXY protocol version 2, and `` indicates disabling the PROXY protocol.
+If the PROXY protocol is enabled on TiProxy, you need to also enable the [PROXY protocol](/tidb-configuration-file/#proxy-protocol) on the TiDB server.

 #### `require-backend-tls`

 + Default value: `true`
-+ Support hot-reload: yes
++ Support hot-reload: yes, but for new connections
 + Require TLS between TiProxy and TiDB servers.
 If the TiDB server doesn't support TLS, clients will report an error when connecting to TiProxy.

 ### api